CodAffection/JavaScript-Mini-Doc/README.md

 Requirements
 * Visual Studio Code
-(You can use other IDE,if the IDE have following or similar xtension)
+(You can use other IDEs also, if the IDE have following or similar extensions)
 * VS Code Extension : Better Comments
 * VS Code Extension : Live Server